School Science Lessons

 Borrelia garinii, and Borrelia afzelii, Europe, all cause Lyme disease.

-Borrelia recurrentis (louse-borne relapsing fever)
+Borrelia recurrentis causes louse-borne relapsing fever.

 Campylobacter